CAST-genomics/haptools/docs/project_info/contributing.rst

 Now, try importing ``haptools`` or running it on the command line.

 .. note::
-   If you run into this attribute error ``AttributeError: module 'distutils' has no attribute 'util'`` see this workaround `https://github.com/python-poetry/poetry/issues/3336#issuecomment-831789763`_.
+   If you run into an attribute error ``module 'distutils' has no attribute 'util'`` see `this workaround <https://github.com/python-poetry/poetry/issues/3336#issuecomment-831789763>`_.

 ---------------------